Q: If I graduate in December 2018, am I eligible to compete in the program?

 Q: Are part-time students allowed to participate in the program?

-Q: Can I have someone on my team who isn’t currently a student?
+Q: Can I have someone on my team pitch who isn't a student?

 Q: I attend a community college, can I still participate?